VU-BEAM-Lab/ADMIRE/README.md

 This is free software made available under the Apache License, Version 2.0.
 For details, refer to the [LICENSE](LICENSE) file.

 ## External Code Used in this Repository
-The code contained in the ```ica.m``` function was obtained from the paper "A Tutorial on Independent Component Analysis" by Jonathon Shlens.
+1. The code contained in the ```ica.m``` function was obtained from the paper "A Tutorial on Independent Component Analysis" by Jonathon Shlens.
 This paper is publicly available on arXiv and can be accessed at https://arxiv.org/pdf/1404.2986.pdf.
 The citation for the paper is listed in the [Citing this Repository](#Citing-this-Repository) section.

+2. The ```scmap.m``` and ```sconvert.m``` functions were originally written by Stephen Hsu.

 ## Citing this Repository
 Please include the following citations to cite this repository in publications.